Electrical and Computer Engineering

 The M.E. in Electrical and Computer Engineering program is designed for individuals holding a Bachelor’s degree in electrical or computer engineering or related field.
 Qualified applicants with Bachelor’s degrees in other areas of engineering and science may be able to enroll in the program with additional preparation (approved by the School on a case-by-case basis).
 The applicants must indicate whether they are pursuing the degree online or on campus.

-Admission to the M.E. in Electrical and Computer Engineering program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.
+Admission to the M.E. in Electrical and Computer Engineering program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on the entire last undergraduate GPA earned at the time of application, class ranking, and faculty recommendation letters.
+Exceptions can be made on a case-by-case basis.
 GRE scores are not required for admission.
 However, they are important to qualify for the High Achievers Tuition Rate.
-See https://tuition.siuc.edu/highachievers2.html The minimum TOEFL score requirement for international applicants is 550 (paper-based) or 80 (computer-based).
-The application fee for all applicants and any other documentation specifically required for international students will be in accordance with the requirements of the Graduate School.
+See https://tuition.siuc.edu/highachievers2.html.
+The English proficiency requirement and any applicable exemptions will be determined according to Graduate School guidelines.

 Curriculum

 The program requires a total of 30 credit hours of graduate-level credit.
-ECE 592 and ECE 580 (seminar) will not count towards the degree.
+ECE 592, ECE 580 (seminar), and ECE 599 will not count toward the degree.
+At least six credit hours must be in ECE 500-level courses that do not have significant overlap/similarity with ECE 300/400-level courses, as stated in their catalog description.
 Online/distance education hours offered by the University and approved by the School could be applied to the degree.
-Also, a maximum of 9 credit hours of non-ECE courses offered by the University and approved by the School could be applied towards the degree.
+Also, a maximum of six credit hours of non-ECE courses offered by the University and approved by the School could be applied towards the degree.
 These courses may include topics such as business fundamentals, entrepreneurship, management, and leadership.

 A student pursuing the M.E. in Electrical and Computer Engineering degree could switch to the corresponding M.S. in Electrical and Computer Engineering program upon recommendation of ECBE faculty and with the approval of the School, provided admission requirements of the M.S. in Electrical and Computer Engineering degree are met.